What if you could step away from working for a week, month, or even a year and still be making money?

 They basically made a marketplace for full-service investment rental property purchasing.

 They vet the homes, neighborhoods, and can even sell homes with tenants already living in them to start making you money from day one.
 You can get started with as little as 20% down.

-Roofstock has done over $1 billion in transactions and lead by some great people, too.
-They guide you through it all, and is an ideal way to get started in investment properties.
+Roofstock has done over $1 billion in transactions and is led by some great people, too.
+They guide you through it all and is an ideal way to get started in investment properties.

 6. Rent out a room in your house

 Renting out a room in your house on Airbnb can bring in some solid cash depending on where you live.

 It’s not entirely passive, and you’ll have to deal with strangers living in your house, but the additional effort is minuscule.
 You’re (hopefully) already cleaning the house, now all you need to do is clean up that spare bedroom.

 Utilizing what you already have to make money is extremely powerful, and Airbnb is a great way to make money from your house.